 The configuration profiles ease configuration changes and the setting up of routine links.
-There are four types of profiles:
+There are three types of profiles:

 - "Call profiles", which include call parameters for a given destination (number(s), coding, etc.).
 Such a profile is similar to a directory entry, but in addition it can memorize the coding parameters. - "Presets" memorize the network access parameters.
 These are the settings found in the Network menu.
-Recalling a preset is a quick way to restore the configuration needed for a given line or network. - "SIP Profiles" memorise the data for registering on a SIP server.
-These are settings found in the Network > AoIP settings > SIP > Account n menu.
-Recalling a SIP profile allows to quickly register the unit on a new server/account. - "Snapshots" memorize the settings for the audio interfaces and processing.
+Recalling a preset is a quick way to restore the configuration needed for a given line or network. - "Snapshots" memorize the settings for the audio interfaces and processing.
 These are settings done via the various pages of the user interface ("Mixing", "Inputs", "Aux", "Outputs", "Monitoring"), and those found in the Audio menu.